Archisman-Mridha/terraform-aws-self-managed-k8s/README.md

 Terraform module to create a self-managed Kubernetes cluster in AWS using Kubeadm.

-> Currently only Ubuntu 22.04 is used as the undelying OS for the Kubernetes cluster nodes.
+> Currently only Ubuntu 22.04 is supported as the undelying OS for the Kubernetes cluster nodes.